Question about perspective

 See our courses

-Here is the method I would use.
-I would first focus on the ground (with the pathways, barriers, rocks, etc.), then move on to the ground floor of the building, then only to the first floor and so on...
-There are many vanishing points, with ellipses, and perhaps even multiple horizon lines (because there is a shift in vision on a vertical axis, and not just rotation of buildings on the ground).
-Moreover, the verticals are not yet vertical but a bit oblique, I would bet on it, it might be a distortion of the photo, I don't know.
-Here, it's a complex architectural problem, so it seems logical to construct a building by first dealing with the ground on which it stands, and arranging the floors gradually, step by step, and not to place all the vanishing points at once globally, because there are too many.
-It's a job for several days, this Colosseum... first the ground, then floor by floor, that's what I would do... to be verified with the pros, of course.
-Have a great day.
+here’s the method I would use.
+I would first focus on the ground (with the paths, barriers, rocks, etc.), then move on to the ground floor of the building, and only then to the first floor, and so on.
+There are many vanishing points, with ellipses, and perhaps even several horizon lines (because there is a shift in the viewpoint along a vertical axis, and not just a rotation of buildings on the ground).
+Furthermore, the verticals are not quite vertical, but slightly oblique; I’m willing to bet it’s a distortion in the photo, but I don’t know for sure.
+This is a complex architectural problem, so it seems logical to build the building by first taking care of the ground on which it stands, and then arranging the floors step by step, rather than placing all the vanishing points at once in a global way, because there are too many.
+This Colosseum is a project that will take several days.
+First the ground, then floor by floor, that’s what I would do... of course, it’s best to check with the professionals.
+Have a good day.

 Salut Tobias,